feathers-plus/authentication-local-management/misc/upgrading.md

 Hasn’t been added to the verifier yet unfortunately so you have to extend it and implement your own `_comparePassword` (https://docs.feathersjs.com/api/authentication/local.html#verifier)
 ```

+## Enhancements

+(1) The user-entity service name and the name of the password field in its records now defaults
+config/default.json##authentication##local##entity and ##passwordField.
+These can be overridden with the a-l-m options service and passwordField.

+The signature of options.sanitizeUserForClient is now (user, passwordField) instead of (user).